 The advancement of technology has made man dependent on internet for all his needs.
 Internet has given man easy access to everything while sitting at one place.
 With the development of internet and it’s related benefits, also developed the concept of Cybercrime.
 To create awareness about the same thing amongst the students and faculty a Cybercrime workshop was conducted by Kherwadi Police station in the college premises.
-They also demonstrated how to safely use smart phones and make sure all online transactions are secured.
+They also demonstrated how to safely Join Smartphones and make sure all online transactions are secured.

 Ar.
 Avinash pathre, well known in the academic field for his rendering skills, was invited to teach the first year students rendering.
 This initiative was taken to help develop a strong sketching and rendering base of the students.
 Various methods were demonstrated and students practised the techniques on their own portfolio.

 The workshop commenced with a presentation giving a brief explanation and analysis of the material and its handling.
 The students were introduced to ferrocement as a technology and not just a material.
 The workshop proceeded to a hands-on experience with the material, where every student participated and experimented with chicken mesh and cement mix.